-We calibrated the Sculptor group photometry through nightly observations of the Landolt (1992) fields that were standardized to the Washington system by Geisler (1996).
-The last two out of the three nights were photometric, while the first was useful but non-photometric.
-We typically observed a standard star field every ~ 2 hours, with the standards usually centered on CCD #6.
-We observed standards over the magnitude range $10.6 < m{T1} < 14.8$, the color range 0.64 < (C - T1) < 2.64, and the range of airmass 1.15 < X < 2.0.
-Over the course of our three nights, we also observed the SA 98 field with standards placed on each of the 8 detectors in turn, so as to allow measurement of the individual zero points and color terms of each detector.
-We performed aperture photometry on the standard star frames using DAOPHOT (Stetson 1987) and a sequence of apertures, the smallest having a diameter of 6"and the largest a diameter of 15". close to the size used by Landolt (1992).
-We used DAOGROW to compute growth curves from the multi-aperture photometry, to select the best aperture for each star, and to extrapolate the photometry to a 30" aperture.
-For the 15".75 aperture, the size of the extrapolation was ~ -0.001 magnitudes, while for the 6"aperture it was ~ -0.02 magnitudes.
-Given the total instumental magnitudes for the standard stars, we solved for the coefficients of the photometric transformation equations of the form (e.g. Stetson & Harris (1988)):
+first was useful but nonphotometric.
+We typically observed a standard-star field every $\sim 2$ hr, with the standards usually centered on CCD No. 6.
+We observed standards over the magnitude range $10.6 < m{T_1} < 14.8$ , the color range 0.64 < $(C - T_1) < 2.64$ , and the range of air mass 1.15 < X < 2.0.
+Over the course of our three nights we also observed the SA 98 field with standards placed on each of the eight detectors in turn, so as to allow measurement of the individual zero points and color terms of each detector.
+We performed aperture photometry on the standard-star frames using DAOPHOT (Stetson 1987) and a sequence of apertures, the smallest having a diameter of 6" and the largest a diameter of 15.75, close to the size used by Landolt (1992).
+We used DAOGROW to compute growth curves from the multiaperture photometry to select the best aperture for each star and to extrapolate the photometry to a 30" aperture.
+For the 15".75 aperture, the size of the extrapolation was about -0.001 mag, while for the 6'' aperture it was about -0.02 mag.
+Given the total instrumental magnitudes for the standard stars, we solved for the coefficients of the photometric transformation equations of the form (e.g., Stetson & Harris 1988):

-$$c = C + A_0 + A_1(C - M) + A_2X \tag{1}$$
+$$c = C + A_0 + A_1(C - M) + A_2X, (1)$$

-$$m = M + B_0 + B_1(C - M) + B_2X$$ (2)
+$$m = M + B_0 + B_1(C - M) + B_2X,$$ (2)

-$$r = T_1 + C_0 + C_1(C - T_1) + C_2 X$$ (3)
+$$r = T_1 + C_0 + C_1(C - T_1) + C_2X, (3)$$

-where X is the airmass.
-As indicated by the third equation, we transformed our R filter instrumental magnitudes to Washington T_1 standard magnitudes; as discussed by Geisler (1996), the R filter is a close match to the T_1 filter, and has higher throughput.
+where X is the air mass.
+As indicated by the third equation, we transformed our R filter instrumental magnitudes to Washington $T_1$ standard magnitudes; as discussed by Geisler (1996), the R filter is a close match to the $T_1$ filter and has higher throughput.
 Table 2 gives the transformation coefficients for each detector.

-In order to tie the SExtractor photometry to the standard system, we conducted aperture photometry of bright, uncrowded Sculptor group sources using DAOPHOT and the individual images.
-This photometry was performed in a fashion similar to that used for the standard star photometry, and is thus easily tied to the standard system.
-We used a single aperture with diameter 8".1 arcsec; the standard star photometry growth curves indicate that this aperture contains ~99% of the total light from point sources.
-The measured magnitudes were transformed to C, M, and T_1 using equations 1-3, adopting the zero points and color terms calculated for each individual chip.
+To tie the SExtractor photometry to the standard system, we conducted aperture photometry of bright, uncrowded Sculptor group sources using DAOPHOT and the individual images.
+This photometry was performed in a fashion similar to that used for the standard-star photometry and is thus easily tied to the standard system.
+We used a single aperture with diameter 8"1; the standard-star photometry growth curves indicate that this aperture contains $\sim$ 99% of the total light from point sources.
+The measured magnitudes were transformed to C, M, and $T_1$ using equations (1)-(3), adopting the zero points and color terms calculated for each individual chip.
 All of the standard magnitude measurements were then averaged to produce a final magnitude for each bright Sculptor group source.
-We then matched these sources to objects found in the analysis of the stacked images, and applied an average zero point to the SExtractor C, M, and T_1 photometry of each galaxy.
-Because the variations in the chip-to-chip zero points and color terms are small, we expect that the systematic error in the photometric calibration is no larger than ~3-5%.
+We then matched these sources to objects found in the analysis of the stacked images and applied an average zero point to the SExtractor C, M, and $T_1$ photometry of each galaxy.
+Because the variations in the chip-to-chip zero points and color terms are small, we expect that the systematic error in the photometric calibration is no larger than $\sim 3\%-5\%$ .

 3.1.
-Selection of candidate globular clusters
+Selection of Candidate Globular Clusters